IsaiahNichols/MNIST/README.md

 5. Complete the README with an explanation of my code with the intention of utilizing the Feynman Technique.

 ### Explanation:
-The purpose of this explanation is to uncover gaps in my knowledge and hopefully provide those interested with a decent explanation of this entry level machine learning project.
+The purpose of this explanation is to uncover gaps in my knowledge and hopefully provide those interested with a light explanation of this entry level machine learning project.
+It should be noted that this is not an attempt to make a completly comprehensive guide.

 \[W.I.P\]